Zarrko/plant-diseases/models/README.md

 So, Kudos to `fast.ai` team for making deep learning fun and easy!

 ## Goal of Project
-The main idea is still very fuzzy, but I hope to built a tool that helps farmers in Kenya identify crop diseases by simply taking a photo of a diseased part of the plant.
+The main idea is still very fuzzy, but I hope to build a tool that helps farmers in Kenya identify crop diseases by simply taking a photo of a diseased part of the plant.
 Hopefully, this can help farmers increase yield, reduce losses, detect diseases earlier, and seek help before it is too late.
 Maybe in future, this Project can evolve to recommend best treatment for specific diseases and so on.

 ## Getting Started